Global strategy for infant and young child feeding

 - to raise awareness of the main problems affecting infant and young child feeding, identify approaches to their solution, and provide a framework of essential interventions;

-- to increase the commitment of governments, international ogranizations and other concerned parties for optimal feeding practices for infants and young children;
+- to increase the commitment of governments, international organizations and other concerned parties for optimal feeding practices for infants and young children;

 - to create an environment that will enable mothers, families and other caregivers in all circumstances to make - and implement - informed choices about optimal feeding practices for infants and young children.